-Southeastern has been allocated $72,358 for the Library & Museum Partnerships Project component of the ARPA award.
-This initiative is intended to strengthen library/museum partnerships at the regional and/or local levels.
-These funds will be distributed as sub-awards through a competitive review process through the program Library / Museum Partnership Sub-awards from Southeastern.
+Southeastern was allocated $72,358 for the Library & Museum Partnerships Project component of the ARPA award in 2021-2022.
+This initiative was intended to strengthen library/museum partnerships at the regional and/or local levels in New York.
+These funds were distributed as sub-awards through a competitive review process through the program Library / Museum Partnership Sub-awards from Southeastern.
+This funding program and project activities have ended.
 Contact: email@example.com

 The Library / Museum Partnerships Subawards from Southeastern program is supported with federal American Rescue Plan Act (ARPA) funds allocated to the New York State Library by the Institute of Museum and Library Services (IMLS).